kiratech/labs/Workshops/InstructLab/README.md

 # InstructLab Workshop

-InstructLab make the `ilab` tool able to apply a novel synthetic data-based alignment tuning method for **Large Language Models** (**LLMs**).
+InstructLab makes the `ilab` tool able to apply a novel synthetic data-based alignment tuning method for **Large Language Models** (**LLMs**).

 The `ilab` tool makes it possible to cover the entire life-cycle of an LLM model